Is abstract art in any way resembling visual analytics?

 How difficult is it to depict noise accurately?
 Visualised noise must not form patterns and ideas in the perceiver's mind - is this possible?

-Artwork by Visual Analyst 3D
+Info art generated with Visual Analyst 3D